Second body recovered miles from lift boat as Coast Guard continues search for crew

 Trending News

-Officials said Thursday it's believed that the remaining crew is still on board the vessel, which is partially submerged in over 50 feet of water.
-The Coast Guard made radio contact late Tuesday night with two crewmembers who were still inside the vessel after it flipped over but has not heard from them since.
+The Coast Guard made radio contact late Tuesday night with two crewmembers who were still inside the vessel after it flipped over, but it has not heard from them since.

 More News